pcmihnea/HA_WMR500/README.md

 	- `cb7`= longitude (double): degreess.
 	- `cb8`= city name (string): undefined.
 - For example, to set the temperature unit to °C, publish to `enno/out/json/_GUUID_` with payload `{"command": "setSettings", "ca1": "1", "id": "DEBUG"}`.
-- (**WORK IN PROGRESS**) To set the time and date, a HTTPS server is required to be deployed locally:
-	- A request to `https://app.idtlive.com/api/time/iso_8601` should return a payload such as `{"time":"2022-01-01 00:00:00+2"}`.
-	- A request to `https://app.idtlive.com/api/time/timestamp` should return a payload such as `{"time": 1640988000} `.

 ## 3. Request the measurement values
 - To obtain the latest measurement values from the WMR500, publish to `enno/out/json/_GUUID_` the payload `{"command": "getChannel1Status", "id": "_GUUID_"}`.